 Until 2020, I had never owned a principal residence without a mortgage.
 As I reflected on the 2008 – 2009 crisis, I reminisced that even though I strongly felt I should buy stocks down 50%, I couldn’t force myself to do so beyond contributing to my 401(k).
 I was too worried about losing my job and money in all my investments.

 This time around, not having a mortgage gave us more confidence to take on more risk.
-For example, after I did my stock market bottom analysis, I had no problem investing multiple six figures into the S&P 500 when it went below 2,500.
+For example, after I did my stock market bottom analysis, I had no problem investing ~$500,000 into the S&P 500 when it went below 2,500.
 I had some extra cash lying around, so why not take advantage.

 Below is a screenshot of me buying $100,000+ worth of stock during the height of the panic.
-Given there are no more trading commissions, I decided to buy multiple tranches of stock since the swings were so volatile.
+Given there are no more trading commissions, I decided to buy multiple tranches of stock.
+The swings were so volatile.

 Further, if I had had a mortgage on our primary residence, that would have meant I wouldn’t have had sold ~$1,000,000 in stocks in 2019 to help pay for the house in cash.
 Having a mortgage plus $1,000,000 in stocks that were declining would have made it too risky for me to invest more into the stock market.

-I’ve since sold all the stock I bought below 2,500 to pay for an upcoming remodel and some goodies for my children.
-It’s my way of trying to eke out a win during this difficult time since my overall portfolio is still down for the year with the S&P 500 at 2,750.
+I’ve since sold all the stock I bought below 2,500, between 2,800 – 3,000.
+The proceeds will be used to pay for an upcoming remodel and some gifts for my children.
+It’s my way of trying to eke out a win during this difficult time.

 Other Activities That Require Courage